 This chapter explains where to look in InDesign for the features and capabilities you need to master.
-(For a quick look at what's new to version CS4, check out Chapter 25.)
-I introduce you to the process that InDesign assumes you use when laying out documents, explain some of the terms you'll encounter throughout the book, describe the unique interface elements in the document window, survey the most commonly used tools, and explain how InDesign packages much of its functionality through an interface element called a panel.
+(For a quick look at what's new to version CS5, check out Chapter 26.)
+I introduce you to the process that InDesign assumes you use when laying out documents, describe the unique interface elements in the document window, survey the most commonly used tools, and explain how InDesign packages much of its functionality through an interface element called a panel.